 - Change – These KPIs drive and track change within an organization.
 An example would be “% increase in sales.”
 Again, you can make this measure work better for you by adding depth.
 An example would be changing the phrase above to read “% increase in sales of XX product/service.”
 Change KPIs are generally better at helping you quickly and clearly identify performance.

 The moral of the story in telling stories with your KPIs?
 Add depth and be clear.
-As you plan for 2017, be aware of both the details and types of KPIs you create.
+As you plan for the year, be aware of both the details and types of KPIs you create.
 Thinking of the details ahead of time will give you a much more detailed story to tell as you manage your organization’s strategy.